SEO BLOG

 Successful blogging is about talking to strangers.
 You should make them feel like your friends though without feigning it.

-1. mentors – Aaron Wall or Maki visits my site, I rol out the red carpet
+1. mentors – Aaron Wall visits my site, I roll out the red carpet

 2. friends – fellow bloggers I really appreciate visit me, I offer my best sweets and some refreshments